AnOtterGithubUser/anottergithubuser.github.io/_dives/2025-04-22-behind-vllm-serve.md

 When serving several users, sequences are processed in groups instead of sequentially, to maximize GPU utilization and minimize latency for each user.
 This approach is very common in machine learning and is known as **batching**.

-Most serving systems use **fixed-size batching**, *e.g an offline image recognition software*.
+Most serving systems use **fixed-size batching**, *e.g, an offline image recognition software*.
 In this case, the outputs are returned once every item in the batch has been processed.
 However, this is not suited to decoding sequences due to the auto-regressive nature of LLM.
 Since the output length of a sequence is not known in advance, it could make shorter sequences wait for longer sequences in the batch to finish, leaving the GPU idle and increasing latency.
 Although introducing micro-batches of sequences with varying batch size would mitigate the issue, as it would limit it to each micro-batch, it would still not solve the underlying problem.

 To tackle this problem, vLLM implements **iteration-level scheduling**, an approach introduced by [Orca](https://www.usenix.org/conference/osdi22/presentation/yu).
 Instead of scheduling entire sequences for processing, vLLM schedules a batch of tokens at each decoding step.
 The batch size may change depending on incoming traffic, and tokens may come from different sequences between consecutive batches.
 This enables to return a sequence output directly upon completion, and introduce tokens from another sequence at the next iteration.
 This approach is a key optimization of vLLM called **continuous batching**.